AnaAGG/Time_Series_Project/README.md

 The IPCC predicts that increases in global mean temperature of less than 1.8 to 5.4 degrees Fahrenheit (1 to 3 degrees Celsius) above 1990 levels will produce beneficial impacts in some regions and harmful ones in others.
 Net annual costs will increase over time as global temperatures increase.

+On the other hand, at the dawn of the industrial revolution, the Earth’s atmosphere contained 278 parts of CO₂ per million.
+Today, after more than two and a half centuries of fossil fuel use, that figure is around 414 parts per million (ppm).
+If the build-up of CO₂ continues at current rates, by 2060 it will have passed 560 ppm – more than double the level of pre-industrial times.

+Exactly how the climate will respond to all this extra CO₂ is one of the central questions in climate science.
+Just how much will the climate actually change?

 > The aim of this project is to make predictions of the evolution of temperature and CO2 emissions through Time Series Analysis using *Prophet* python library.